jci-metasys/enuf/README.md

 ### Bash

-To do that copy the completions file `enul-completion-bash` to a location in your $HOME directory and source it from your `.bashrc`.
+To do that copy the completions file `enuf-completion-bash` to a location in your $HOME directory and source it from your `.bashrc`.
 I created a new directory in my home directory called `.completions`.

 ```bash
 > cd ~